rapha18th/cybersecquiz/Readme.md

 #### Instructions

-- Use mouse to select correct answer.
+- Use mouse cursor to select correct answer.
 - Press the space key to skip question
 - If timer runs out on a question the quiz is over and your score is recorded.